asreview/asreview/docs/source/index.rst

 ASReview LAB is a user-friendly software for exploring the future of AI in systematic reviews.
 Three modes are implemented as follows:

-- In :doc:`oracle`, you can review your dataset with interactive artificial intelligence (AI).
+- In :doc:`screening`, you can review your dataset with interactive artificial intelligence (AI).
 - In Exploration mode, you can explore or demonstrate ASReview LAB with a completely labeled dataset.
 This mode is suitable for teaching purposes.